cmpayments/atreyu/README.md

 ### Prepares and Setter Injection

 Constructor injection is almost always preferable to setter injection.
-However, some APIs require additional post-instantiation mutations. atreyu accommodates these use cases with its `Injector::prepare()` method.
+However, some APIs require additional post-instantiation mutations.
+Atreyu accommodates these use cases with its `Injector::prepare()` method.
 Users may register any class or interface name for post-instantiation modification.
 Consider: